fishspeech/fishspeech.github.io/index.md

 In my other free time, I contribute to the Arts section of the Chicago Maroon, the student newspaper of the University of Chicago.
 I reviewed [100 gecs' concert in Chicago](https://www.chicagomaroon.com/article/2021/11/9/gecs-gecs-gecs/) during their 10000 gecs tour, and I wrote [a tribute to SOPHIE](https://www.chicagomaroon.com/article/2021/2/23/sophie-tribute-tomorrow/) in memoriam of her passing in 2021.

-I am currently working on a zine on Adonis, transmasculine beauty, and roses.

 ## Sundries

+I am working on a zine on Adonis, transmasculine beauty, and roses featuring both my writings and collage art.

+I